-SUBJUGATE (SUB juh gayt) v to subdue and dominate; to enslave my life easier, but it quickly subjugated me.
-All summer long, it seems, I did nothing but change its oil, sharpen its blades, and drive it back and forth between my house and the repair shop.
+SUBJUGATE (SUB juh gayt) v to subdue and dominate; to enslave

+- I bought the fancy riding lawn mower because I thought it would make my life easier, but it quickly subjugated me.
+All summer long, it seems, I did nothing but change its oil, sharpen its blades, and drive it back and forth between my house and the repair shop. - The tyrant subjugated all the peasants living in the kingdom; once free, they were now forced to do her bidding.